Thursday, January 18, 2018

 It is always a good idea to rename our objects in the scene to something that makes sense , so we will rename our Quad to Background (name it to whatever u want).

-So first lets make out bg scroll to give the fake illusion of player moving
+So first lets make out background scroll to give the fake illusion of player moving

 Create a new Script , called Scroller.cs.